 Health economic evaluations are based on theories from the science of economics.
 This means that the evaluations are grounded on theories about human behavior as well as norms and values.
 The idea behind health economic evaluation is that it should support decision-making.
-For that reason the analyses and statistical tests differ from those used to assess the clinical outcomes of interventions in health and social care.
+For that reason, the analyses and statistical tests differ from those used to assess the effectiveness of interventions in health and social care.

-As the results from health economic models are based on numerous data sources and assumptions, they should not be interpreted as evidence, but as an estimate of a method's impact on costs and health.
-From SBU's point of view, on the other hand, it is important that the clinical outcomes on which the model is based are statistically significant.
-Health economics outcome measures in randomised controlled studies (ie number of days of care) can be evidence-graded just like the clinical outcome measures.
-It is important, however, that the evidence grading is performed on single outcome measures, not on the ICER, since that is formed from several weighted outcome measures [9].
+As the results from health economic models are based on numerous data sources and assumptions, they should not be interpreted as evidence, but as an estimate of a method's impact on costs and effects.
+From the SBU point of view, it is important that the clinical effectiveness on which the modelling is based is statistically significant.
+Economic outcome measures from randomised controlled studies (e.g. number of days of hospital care) can be evidence-graded just like the clinical outcome measures.
+It is important, however, that the evidence grading is performed only on single outcome measures, not on the ICER, since that is formed from several weighted outcome measures [57].

 To conclude, we want to point out that health economic analyses are crucial for allocating scarce resources in the public sector, to ensure they are used in the best possible way.
-If resources are spent on measures which are not cost-effective, measures that give more effect per krona will not be implemented.
+If resources are spent on measures which are not cost-effective, measures that provide more effects per SEK can not be implemented.
 In such cases our resources are not being used in an optimal way.